Serialcomms/Excel-Automation-AddIn-with-Installer/README.md

 <details><summary>Automation Add-In - User Installation</summary>
 <p>

-Visual Studio generates two output files, `setup.exe` and `AUTO_INSTALLER.msi` from each Installer project
+Visual Studio generates two output files, `setup.exe` and `AUTO_INSTALLER_nn.msi` from each Installer project

 Either of these files can be distributed to, and run by end users, to install and uninstall as required.